ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 __Importantly__, after the first login into a new account or a password reset, users need to change their password with the `passwd` command and then follow the on-screen instructions.
-This requires to enter the current password once and then enter the new password twice.
+This requires to enter the current password once and the new password twice.
 New passwords need to be at least 8 characters long and meet at least 3 of the following requirments: lowercase character, uppercase character, number, and punctuation character.